 - Durability Concerns: As useful as corrugated pipes are, they are generally more flexible and cost-effective compared to rigid material PVC or HDPE, but this comes at a cost.
 Corrugated pipes are not as durable as PVC or HDPE under heavy loads.
 During installation, ensure to keep depths under sufficient external pressures to enhance structural integrity.

-- Obstacles in Installation: Although the installation how and the inclination of the site do not affect the working area of the pipe, it may result in sagging or insufficient slopes which will disrupt the functioning of drainage.
-Improper installation methods such as backfill compaction and slope determination precision should be followed so that the pipe works at ideal conditions.
+- Obstacles in Installation: Although the installation how and the inclination of the site do not affect the working area of the pipe, it may result in sagging or insufficient slopes, which will disrupt the functioning of drainage.
+Improper installation methods, such as backfill compaction and slope determination precision, should be followed so that the pipe works under ideal conditions.

-The Planning and Installation stages of the corrugated pipe system are precisely the points where these issues must be dealt with to be guaranteed that the system will work in the long term.
+The Planning and Installation stages of the corrugated pipe system are precisely the points where these issues must be dealt with to guarantee that the system will work in the long term.

 PVC Pipe: Advantages and Disadvantages for Drainage